 After a day of working in the hot sun, a cool, refreshing drink is usually in order.
 What happens when you discover you have no lemons or limes?
 Beer is always an option, but there are other choices.
 If you look back a few hundred years, one of the common refreshers was Switchel.
 If you go back even further you’ll come across its precursor Oxymel.
 What do these two drinks have in common?
 They both contain vinegar as the acidulant.
 If you read on, you’ll see it’s not as bad as it sounds.

-Before refrigeration and rapid transit, citrus fruit were only available for a very narrow period of time every year.
+Before refrigeration and rapid transit, citrus fruit was only available for a very narrow period of time every year.
 For some northern countries, it would have been very expensive to use lemons and limes, meaning only southerners and the rich enjoyed them.
 That also meant the peons had to find something else to use.

 The easy choice was vinegar.
 Cheap and abundant, anyone could afford it.
 It was often the by-product of fermented liquids, undergoing further bacteria fermentation, turning the alcohol into vinegar.
 Wine, beer, cider, perry and mead often turned to vinegar before it could be consumed.
 People would never throw this out, they’d just reduce the price and sell it, or use it for preserving other foods (pickling).